learnbin.net nav logo

 This method is safer because of low volatile emissions due to the closed mold process.

-Disadvantages of this process are, waste is generated due to the spills of material, time-consuming process because it takes long curing time,
+Disadvantages of this process are, that waste is generated due to the spills of material, it is a time-consuming process because it takes a long curing time,

 02. Vacuum infusion process